CloudBoltSoftware/cb-applet/README.md

 1. Upload the built zip from the `xui/dist` folder to CloudBolt in the Admin UI Extensions interface.
 1. Visit the CUI to see your new Applet at the top of the page.
 Congratulations!
 You've built and installed a CB Applet from scratch!

+## Getting Help

+The main support forum for CB Applets is hosted in Github [Discussions](https://github.com/CloudBoltSoftware/cb-applet/discussions) within this repo.
+Ask questions, request enhancements, share best practices, and discuss applets with CloudBolt and the CloudBolt community.

 ## Customizing the Applet

 The main component is [TheApplet.vue](./src/TheApplet.vue).
 Start there to see some inline documentation for the highlights of CB Applets and Vue features.
 If you've never written a Vue app before, reference the [Vue.js documentation](https://.vuejs.org/guide/introduction.html) as you go.
 It's a powerful, approachable framework that is easy to learn.